jimusik/nxrelay-docker/README.md

 View logs: `docker-compose logs`

-Open a bash shell on running container name: `docker exec -it nxcloud /bin/bash`
+Open a bash shell on running container name: `docker exec -it nxrelay /bin/bash`

 > **Warning**
 > Commands below will delete all data volumes not associated with a container!